 The hygiene standard of the artist and the studio they work in is an extremely important consideration.
 Poor hygiene while giving tattoos can result in infections, blood poisoning, and Hepatitis A. It is really not worth compromising on hygiene.

 It is important that the artist wears gloves while they are working.
 The studio should be clean, with surfaces regularly wiped down after each client.
 Any plastic on chairs or beds should also be changed after each customer too.

 The artist’s bench, ink box, and seat should be clean and organized with plenty of new ink pots, paper towels, and ink.
 All needles, inks, and pots should be new for each client, with the needles coming straight from a sealed and sterile package.

 If you are concerned about the hygiene of an artist or studio, get up and leave.
 Do not feel obliged to stay because you have made an appointment.
 It is the responsibility of the artist and studio to maintain optimal hygiene levels at all times.

 There are various health, safety and hygiene courses available for tattoo artists to complete.
 If your artist of choice has hygiene certificates, this is a clear indication that they work hard to maintain their standards.
 Feel free to ask the studio or artist if they hold any current hygiene certifications.

 Finally, consider the location of the studio your chosen artist works in.
-Make sure the studio you choose is in a reasonable distance from your home, especially if you are planning to get a larger tattoo done that may take multiple sessions to complete.
+Make sure the studio you choose is a reasonable distance from your home, especially if you’re planning to get a larger tattoo done that may take multiple sessions to complete.